ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/install_config/docker/_index.md

 2. Adapt the docker-compose file as needed (usually no changes are needed if you want to run the latest version of Butler SOS).

-3. Copy the [YAML config file](https://github.com/ptarmiganlabs/butler-sos/blob/master/src/config/production_template.yaml) from the GitHub repository into the ./config directory, rename it to `production.yaml` (or something else, as long as it matches the NODE_ENV environment variable) and edit it as needed.
+3. Copy the [YAML config file](https://github.com/ptarmiganlabs/butler-sos/blob/master/src/config/production_template.yaml) from the GitHub repository into the ./config directory, rename it to `production.yaml` (or something else, as long as it matches the NODE_ENV environment variable set in the `docker-compose.yml` file) and edit it as needed.
 Note that for the Docker setup the path to certificates (as specified in the YAML config file) should be `/nodeapp/config/certificate/` (this is the Docker container's internal path to the certificate directory).

 4. Edit the config file above as needed, with respect to your local Sense environment, folder paths etc. The provided template file has reasonable defualt settings where possible, but there are also a number of paths, passwords etc that must be configured.